dannyvelas/my-astro-website/src/pages/posts/my-writing-workflow.md

 ![Obsidian graph](./images/obsidian-graph.png)

 Here, each white node is a note.
 And, each dark-gray node is a topic.
-The big yellow nodes are just topics that I've written a lot about[^2].
+The big yellow nodes are just topics that I've written a lot about.[^2]

 ## The Zettelkasten rabbit-hole

 If the Zettelkasten system sounds interesting to you, I encourage you to try it out for yourself.
-However, I also encourage you to try to gauge how far you want to go down the rabbit-hole.
+But beware, setting up a Zettelkasten can become a serious rabbit-hole.
 This is because there's about a million different ways you can create and configure one.

 A Google search for "Zettelkasten" will show you a sea of different websites/creators/products offering their own definitions and implementation recommendations.
 Some people follow a technical specification of a Zettelkasten system religiously.
 Other people only implement the parts they like.
 Some people use physical cards and link them together by using metadata on the back of those cards.
 Other people use software like [The Archive](https://zettelkasten.de/the-archive/), [Obsidian](https://obsidian.md/), [Roam Research](https://roamresearch.com/), [Org-roam (for Emacs)](https://www.orgroam.com/), [vimwiki](https://github.com/vimwiki/vimwiki), etc.